New techniques for bounding stabilizer rank: Generic stabilizer rank

 and the $n$-th \textit{generic real stabilizer rank} as

 In Proposition~\ref{real_reduction} we prove that $\chi_n$ and $\chi_n^{\reals}$ differ by at most a constant factor of two.
 This motivates the study of $\chi_n^{\reals}$, since it has the same scaling as $\chi_n$, but may be easier to work with.
-Note that $\chi_n$ upper bounds $\chi([T^{\otimes n}])$.
+Note that $\chi_n$ upper bounds $\chi(T^{\otimes n})$.

 In this section, we prove bounds on $\chi_n$ and $\chi_n^{\reals}$, and observe some useful reductions for studying these quantities.
 In Proposition~\ref{cor:improved} we use Fact~\ref{fact:generic} to obtain a modest improvement of the best-known upper bound on $\chi_n$.
 In Proposition~\ref{method} we prove a useful reduction for studying $\chi_n$ (respectively, $\chi_n^{\reals}$), namely, that there must exist a single set of $\chi_n$ stabilizer states (resp. $\chi_n^{\reals}$ real stabilizer states) that span the symmetric subspace.
-As an immediate consequence, there exists a single set of $\chi_n$ stabilizer states (resp. $\chi_n^{\reals}$ real stabilizer states) such that, for every qubit state $\ppsi$, the state $\ppsin$ lies in the span of the set.
-In Proposition~\ref{prop:another_upper} we introduce a technique for upper bounding $\chi_n$ when upper bounds on $\chi(\ppsin)$ are known for sufficiently many (linear in $n$) qubit states $\ppsi$, and obtain similar results for $\chi_n^{\reals}$.
-In Proposition~\ref{prop:upper_bound} we refine Fact~\ref{fact:generic} to obtain quantitative upper bounds on the (finite) number of states of sub-generic stabilizer rank and sub-generic real stabilizer rank.
+In other words, there exists a single set of $\chi_n$ stabilizer states (resp. $\chi_n^{\reals}$ real stabilizer states) such that, for every qubit state $\psi$, the state $\psin$ lies in the span of the set.
+In Proposition~\ref{prop:another_upper} we introduce a technique for upper bounding $\chi_n$ when upper bounds on $\chi(\psin)$ are known for sufficiently many (linear in $n$) qubit states mod phase $\ppsi \in \proj^1$, and obtain similar results for $\chi_n^{\reals}$.
+In Proposition~\ref{prop:upper_bound} we refine Fact~\ref{fact:generic} to obtain quantitative upper bounds on the (finite) number of states mod phase of sub-generic stabilizer rank and sub-generic real stabilizer rank.

 Before proceeding, we prove Fact~\ref{fact:generic}.
 We refer the reader to~\cite{harris2013algebraic} for the basic algebraic-geometric definitions and arguments used in this proof, and elsewhere in this section.
 In this proof and in others in this section, we only prove the statement for $\chi_n$, as the proof for $\chi_n^{\reals}$ is essentially identical. \begin{proof}[Proof of Fact~\ref{fact:generic}] We prove only the statement for $\chi_n$.
 Let